Palode: Demographics

 Palode's population in 2023 was estimated to be 18,205.
 It had a population of 14,922 in 2011, with 7,005 males and 7,917 females.
-Tht total female population was 53.1%.
+The total female population was 53.1%.
 Scheduled Tribe population was 4.2%.
 Scheduled caste population was 10.1%.
 The total literacy rate was 84.3% (2011).
 The working population of Palode was 38.8%.

 History

 Palode was once a stronghold of the Venad empire, a medieval kingdom that exerted much dominance in the region.
 However, the onset of the colonial era saw the once-mighty empire splinter into four provinces, namely Chirava, Tripappor, Ilayidam (Kottarakara), and Perakam (also called Nedumangad).

 Geography

 Palode is located at 8.7033N 77.0264E.
 It is 35 km northeast from Thiruvananthapuram city.
 It is a small hamlet on the foothills of the Western Ghats covered by rubber plantations and forest.
 Vamanapuram river passes through Palode.
 The town is surrounded by Peringammala, Nanniyode and Pangode Panchayath.